Brattin History, Family Crest & Coats of Arms

 One of the most famous and earliest records of the family was Henry de Bretton, Bratton or Bracton (d.
 1268), the English ecclesiastic and judge and author of a comprehensive treatise on the law of England.
 "Three places have been conjecturally assigned as the birthplace of this distinguished jurist, viz.
 Bratton Clovelly, near Okehampton in Devonshire, Bratton Fleming, near Barnstaple in the same county, and Bratton Court, near Minehead in Somersetshire.
 The pretensions of Bratton Clovelly seem to rest entirely upon the fact that anciently it was known as Bracton. "

-Important Dates for the Brattin family
+Early History of the Brattin family

 This web page shows only a small excerpt of our Brattin research.
 Another 59 words (4 lines of text) covering the years 179 and 1794 are included under the topic Early Brattin History in all our PDF Extended History products and printed products wherever possible.